 6.65 Modifying constants [UJO]

 The vulnerability as described in ISO/IEC 24772-1 subclause 6.65 does not apply to SPARK, because SPARK does not permit constant objects to be modified after they have been initialized.
 In particular, the Ada vulnerability of modifying constants via access discriminants on limited types does not exist in SPARK because access discriminants are not permitted.

+In addition, SPARK will not permit the modification of a variable that has been passed into a subprogram by reference as “in-mode” parameter.

 Bibliography